linode/apl-docs/docs/for-devs/console/builds.md

 ### Expose the trigger listener publicly

-When using an external (private) Git repository, the trigger event listener that is created by APL can also be exposed publicly.
+When using an external (private) Git repository, the trigger event listener that is created can also be exposed publicly.
 To expose the event listener publicly:

 1. Go to Services